Top 10 Harry Nilsson Songs

 # 3 – Everybody’s Talking

 “Everybody’s Talkin'” became one of Nilsson’s biggest hits, reaching the top 10 on the Billboard Hot 100 chart and earning him a Grammy Award in 1970 for Best Male Pop Vocal Performance.
-The song’s success helped to cement Nilsson’s reputation as a versatile and sensitive interpreter of song, capable of imbuing the material he worked with—whether his own compositions or those of others—with a unique emotional depth.
-Over the years, “Everybody’s Talkin'” has been covered by numerous artists, most recently the Tedeschi Trucks Band who took the song into an entirely new place musically.
+The song’s success helped to cement Nilsson’s reputation as a versatile and sensitive interpreter of song, capable of imbuing the material he worked with, whether his own compositions or those of others, with a unique emotional depth.
+Over the years, “Everybody’s Talkin'” has been covered by numerous artists, most recently the Tedeschi Trucks Band, who took the song into an entirely new musical place.

 # 2 – One

-Most classic rock fans relate the song “One” to the band Three Dog Night, who had a massive hit with the song.
+Most classic rock fans associate the song “One” with the band Three Dog Night, which had a massive hit with it.
 There’s no denying that Three Dog Night released a spectacular version of the song.
 The song was a huge success, reaching the number five position on the Billboard Top 100 in 1968.
 However, this great song was written by Harry Nilsson.
-It was released on Harry Nilsson’s third album Aerial Ballet.
+It was released on Harry Nilsson’s third album, Aerial Ballet.
 The album was released in 1968.

 # 1 – Without You